≡ Menu

 Why do life insurance companies care if I work or participate in a “Rodeo Sport”?

-Pretty much any time someone chooses to engage in a profession or activity that would be considered by most to be dangers, it’s fair to say that most life insurance companies are going to be a little “bit” interested in it particularly if the activity in question requires someone to try and impose their will on a large and potentially dangerous animal.
+Pretty much any time someone chooses to engage in a profession or activity that would be considered by most to be dangerous, it’s fair to say that most life insurance companies are going to be a little “bit” interested in it, particularly if the activity in question requires someone to try and impose their will on a large and potentially dangerous animal.

-Working or participating in a rodeo might no be as dangerous as some other “adrenaline” charged activities such as:
+And even though working or participating in a rodeo might not be as dangerous as some other “adrenaline” charged activities such as:

-That doesn’t mean that life insurance companies are going to be “OK” with it.
-After all, just knowing that someone participates in a “Rodeo Sport” really doesn’t tell us all that much about what you actually do now, does it?
+That doesn’t mean life insurance companies will be “OK” with it.
+After all, just knowing that someone participates in a “Rodeo Sport” really doesn’t tell us much about what you do now.

 Because the fact is…

-There are many different rodeo events one can choose to specialize in, each of which has its own unique risk factors.
+There are many different rodeo events one can choose to specialize in, each with its unique risk factors.
 For example, it may surprise you to know that bull riding is not the most dangerous rodeo sport.
-Bareback riding, in fact, is the most dangerous.
+Bareback riding is the most dangerous.
 Other events at the rodeo include:

 • Roping,